The-Marcy-Lab-School/Express-ToDo-List-2-REST/README.md

 const { Pool } = require('pg')

 const connectionDevelopment = {
-  database: 'yourDataBaseName',  // Replace this with your DB name
+  database: 'todo',  // Or replace this with your database name
   user: 'postgres',              // If you have a different postgres user, replace here
   password: '',                  // If you have a postgres password, write it here
   host: 'localhost',